Michaelvasandani/B22-Capstone/README.md

 CWTexplore.ipynb:
 Demonstrates the average spectral power across all mice in each group when lights are on or off.
 Hotter regions mean higher activity rates.

+DTW.ipynb: DTW distances between mice of the same sex to show variability within sex.